ForkEyeeee/shopping-cart/README.md

 - Two main pages: Home page and Shopping Cart page.
 - Navigation bar to switch between pages.
 - Individual product cards with add to cart button and quantity specification.
-- Dynamic shopping cart updates based on user orders.
+- Local storage implemented to allow the user to retain their shopping cart information even after closing the browser.
 - Fetching product data from the FakeStore API.
 - MSW is used to intercept network requests and provide controlled responses, enabling effective testing of components that rely on API calls.